 Saint Stephen's embraces a culture of civility.
 Consider the number of people who have striven to make a positive difference, each building on the actions of the previous era.
 Students, teachers, and staff see themselves as unique individuals that are part of a family.
 Instead of marking differences, we embrace the diversity that makes us stronger.
 Students who graduate from Saint Stephen's are confident, collaborative young adults who are ready to meet challenges and lead by example.

-“Every child that enters our school is greeted by a host of dedicated people who intend to put their heart and soul into an education with depth and caring for that child,” Middle School Science Teacher Cindy Ackerman says.
+“Every child that enters our school is greeted by a host of dedicated people who intend to put their heart and soul into an education with depth and caring for that child,” Lower School Teacher Lee Ann Pritchett says.

 EDUCATION BEYOND THE TEXTBOOK